Mortgage Approval Is Faster Today

 You should also have a copy of your drivers license handy, as well as the social security numbers of everyone whose name will be listed on the mortgage.

-Furthermore, if you know you have a unique credit situation such as a recent short sale or foreclosure; child support or alimony payments; or gift funds from a relative, have the relevant, related documentation ready.
+Furthermore, if you know you have a unique credit situation such as a recent short sale or foreclosure; child support or alimony payments; or , have the relevant, related documentation ready.

 This “gathering paperwork” step can be the most time-consuming one in the mortgage approval process.
 You know you’re going to need the documents.
 Consider scanning them and having them ready in advance.
 This can save days off your approval time and help you reach your closing more quickly.